Ronvaknins/selected_video_blur/README.md

-# Blur selected people from video
+# Blur selected people in a video
 Recognize face's and select which face you want to blur in a video file